MrKelpy/PyMChat/README.md

-# PyMChat
-A Simple and easy-to-use Python Library to read and interact with Minecraft's Chat in real time.
-Please refer to [PythMC](https://github.com/MrKelpy/PythMC) instead.
+# Please refer to [PythMC](https://github.com/MrKelpy/PythMC) instead.
 It's a more complete, clean and intuitive library made by me, to replace MESL and PyMChat.
+PyMChat will not be continued or any given any support.

 ## Installation
 ```bash